-- process until the camper will clear the truck body bed by approximately 4". - Slowly back truck under camper making sure to clear wheel wells and any structure or plumbing located below the living area.
-This may take more than one try. - 3.
-Continue backing until the truck is within a foot of loaded position.
+- Extend each jack no more than 4" at a time, starting with the front jacks, keeping the camper as level as possible at all times.
+Repeat this process until the camper will clear the truck body bed by approximately 2" to 4". - 2.
+Slowly back up truck under camper making sure to clear wheen wells and any structure or plumbing located below the living area.
+This may take more than one try. - Continue backing until the truck is within a foot of loaded position.
 Stop and connect the 12-volt power cord to the 12-volt receptacle in the truck bed. - 4.
 Continue backing under the camper until the bumpers mounted on the crossbar in the truck bed lightly touch the front of the camper. - 5.
 Slowly lower both rear jacks, then front jacks until the camper is resting fully on the truck bed. - 6.
 Raise the jacks and secure in place according to the manufacturer's instructions. - 7.
-Lift and swing front jacks inward (if equipped with swing-out brackets). - Secure the camper to the truck with turnbuckles.
+Lift and swing front jacks inward (if equipped with swing-out brackets). - 8.
+Secure the camper to the truck with turnbuckles.
 The front turnbuckles must be spring or shock loaded, while the rear should use solid turnbuckles.
-Install both the front and rear turnbuckles per manufacturer's instructions. - 9.
-Connect cabover struts (optional). - 10.
-Install crawl through boot (optional).
+Install both the front and rear turnbuckles per manufacturer's instructions.